24th December 2014

 He was a traditionalist who fought against the introduction of the lofted iron.
 He described the niblick (a modern 8-iron), which he refused to carry, as “just another bloody spade” and felt it de-skilled the game he loved.
 He believed players should simply adjust the lie of their existing mid-iron clubs with their grip when height was required on an approach shot.

-He retired a ‘legend in his own lifetime’ to a farm in Holywell, Flintshire in nearby North Wales where he eventually died on 2nd December 1940, just shy of his 79th birthday.
+He retired a ‘legend in his own lifetime’ to his farm in Holywell, Flintshire in nearby North Wales where he eventually died on 2nd December 1940, just shy of his 79th birthday.

 John Ball’s World Gall Hall of Fame Plaque